Project

 The Bard: A bespoke solution using fabricated beams was engineered to minimise steel tonnage while providing large open spans and sufficient headroom, reducing steel tonnage by approximately 20% and resulting in cost savings and a more efficient construction process.

-• Timely design adjustments led to the successful completion of two landmark office buildings, meeting both heritage and commercial goals.
+Timely design adjustments also played a crucial role, allowing for the successful completion of two landmark office buildings that met both heritage requirements and commercial objectives.

 All MEP services are integrated within the new layout, maintaining operational efficiency and compliance with safety standards.